 Kentucky mortgage companies are subject to the Truth in Lending (TILA) requirements.
 If a lender fails to issue the notice of your three-day right of rescission they might have to give back money to the borrower.

 You don’t have to sue to exercise your three day right of rescission but you do have to send the letter.
-That is what the Supreme Court decision said in Jesinoski v.
+That is what the Supreme Court decision stated in Jesinoski v.
 Countrywide Home Loans.
 This is about two major Kentucky foreclosure defenses TILA, RESPA.
 For information about how TILA and RESPA integrate check out the CFPB bulletin.

-The 3 Day and 3 Year Right to Rescind under Truth in Lending
+The 3-Day and 3-Year Right to Rescind under Truth in Lending

 You have an absolute right to rescind for three days under the code but you also have up to 3 years to advise the lender that you did not get your legally required notice.
 Many lenders say that this is often used against them to force better terms under a foreclosure.
 TILA the Truth in Lending Act, 15 U.S.C. §1601-1677 requires lenders to disclose rights and required information in the mortgage closing documentation.
 This includes the APR rate, costs, and other material information.